Understanding True Saving Faith

 • Faith is trusting in Jesus.

-You must confess and follow after Him as Savior and Lord.
-You must surrender to His Lordship and begin to daily live for Him. – Romans 10:9-10 – That if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
+You must follow after Him as Savior and Lord – You must surrender to His Lordship and begin to daily live for Him.
+Romans 10:9-10 – That if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.

 • Being a Christian is more than just saying you believe in JesusMatthew 7:21–23“Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’